aws-samples/rds-postgres-upgrade/README.md

 ![rds-psql-patch-arch-ssm.png](./rds-psql-patch-arch-ssm.png)

       1. User connects to AWS Systems Manager console
-      2. Run automation job "RDSPostgreSQLFleetUpgrade"
+      2. Execute automation job "RDSPostgreSQLFleetUpgrade"
-      3. Connects to S3 and downloads the shell script to ec2 instance
+      3. Connects to S3 and downloads the upgrade shell script to ec2 instance
-      4. Connecs to ec2 instance.
-Identifies list of RDS PostgreSQL instances based on tag key/value pair: *UpgradeDB=Y*
+      4. Connects to ec2 instance and identifies list of RDS PostgreSQL instances based on tag key/value pair: For e.g.: UpgradeDB = Y
-      5. For each RDS PostgreSQL Instance identified, configures RDS instance to push DB and upgrade logs to CloudWatch if not configured already, and
+      5. For each RDS PostgreSQL Instance identified, configures RDS instance to push DB and upgrade logs to CloudWatch if not configured already
-      6. Retrieve secret from secret manager
+      6. Retrieves secret from secret manager
-      7. Perform upgrade
+      7. Performs upgrade
-      8. Push log files to S3
+      8. Pushes log files to S3
-      9. Send email notification
+      9. Sends email notification.

 <br>